Resources

 5. Maintain Accurate Records

-You track each lead's progress in a CRM system, reporting on metrics like appointments set, conversion rates, and feedback from the sales team.
+You track each lead's progress in a system, reporting on metrics like appointments set, conversion rates, and feedback from the sales team.

 6. Handle Objections